(Last Updated On: August 15, 2021)

 Greg Doucette is a fitness consultant and YouTuber from Canada.
-He has an estimated net worth of $1 million.
-He started his fitness journey at a young age of 7 years old due to inspiration from the Olympic weightlifters.
+He has an estimated net worth of $1.8 million.
+He started his fitness journey at the young age of 7 years old due to inspiration from the Olympic weightlifters.
 He trained with his dad for a while but had to stop after his dad got injured.
 When he was 13, he discovered the sport of bodybuilding while watching an episode of That’s Incredible.
-He went to Acadia University and got a degree in Kinesiology then afterwards a Masters in Kinesiology from St Francis Xavier University.
-He has competed in 54 bodybuilding competions and was the Canadian National Light Heavyweight Champion in 2012.
+He went to Acadia University and got a degree in Kinesiology then afterward a Masters in Kinesiology from St Francis Xavier University.
+He has competed in 54 bodybuilding competitions and was the Canadian National Light Heavyweight Champion in 2012.

 Greg has been featured in many magazines such as VICE, Muscular Development, Flex etc. His content on YouTube is mainly reviewing and critiquing other YouTubers who are into fitness.
 Aside from that he does random vlogs and gives fitness advice.